okta/okta-aspnet/docs/refresh-token-aspnetcore.md

     })
 ```

-Another option is to do it in a custom middleware as for Asp.Net Framework.
+Another option is to implement refreshing token in a custom middleware.

 Don't forget to include "offline_access" scope into scope list in `OktaMvcOptions` for minting refresh token.